Understanding First Solar's Unusual Options Activity | Benzinga

 Understanding First Solar's Unusual Options Activity

-Shares of First Solar (NASDAQ:FSLR) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $85.8.
+First Solar (NASDAQ:FSLR) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $92.73 following the option alert.

 - Option Type: SWEEP